-Luxembourg held an early parliamentary election on Sunday, October 20, 2013, following the collapse of Prime Jean-Claude Juncker's coalition government in the wake of a spy scandal.
+Luxembourg held a parliamentary election on Sunday, October 14, 2018.
 An overview of the proportional representation system used to choose members of the Grand Duchy's unicameral legislature - the Chamber of Deputies - is presented here.

-National and constituency-level results are available here (and also in CSV format) for the following Chamber elections:
+The Grand Duchy of Luxembourg official elections website has detailed 2018 election results in French.
+National and (for 1999 to 2013) constituency-level results are available here (and also in CSV format) for the following Chamber elections:

 The election statistics presented in this space are derived from results published by the Grand Duchy of Luxembourg official elections website - which has detailed 2013 election results in French - and Luxembourg's Statistics Portal.
 However, since voters may choose as many Chamber candidates as there are constituency seats to be filled (see below), party vote totals were obtained by dividing list results by the total number of seats (with fractions rounded to obtain whole number figures), and the results were then aggregated for each political party.
 Moreover, it should be noted that the sum of votes cast for parties will not equal the total number of valid votes due to the fact that some electors vote for fewer candidates than the number of available seats.